Shashi1a/analytics_olympaid/README.md

 ### **`tunemodel.py`**

-This file contains the `ParamTune class`.
+This file contains the `ParamTune` class.
 It contains functions to tune the hyperparameter of a *random-forest model* and a *gradient-boosting classifier model*.

 1. **`tune_params_gb()`**: Performs hyperparameter tuning for a gradient-boosting classifier on the training and validation data and the ml pipeline using the `optuna` library.
 The function returns the optimized values of the model parameter and stores them.
 They can be used later for training and making predictions on the test data.
 2. **`tune_params_rf()`**: Used to optimize the random forest classifier.
 The metric that is optimized is log-loss and it returns the hyper-parameter of the optimized model.

 ### **`featEng_1.py`**

-Class that contain methods to create new features.
+Has the `FeatureEngineering` class that contain methods to create new features.

+1. `convertDUIS()`: perform binning of  DUIS categorical feature.
+2. `convertSpeed()`: performs binning of the speeding violations feature.
+3. `convertAccident()`: performs binning of the past accidents feature.
+4. `marriedChil()`: performs categorical feature combining marriage and child features.